 In this special batch of Hope Behind the Headlines, we pick out the most salient developments that have occurred in the last month, focusing on three vaccines that have been approved or are near approval, and dig a little deeper into the data that are available.

 The pharmaceutical company AstraZeneca have worked with Oxford University to develop the so-called Oxford vaccine.
-The team have just published an interim analysis of some of their clinical trials in The Lancet.
+The team have just published an interim analysis of some of their clinical trials in

 This means that the participants who took the vaccine were 70% less likely to develop COVID-19 than participants in the placebo group.
 This data were based on a trial that had included over 11,000 participants, 131 of whom developed COVID-19.